ptupitsyn/ptupitsyn.github.io/_posts/2020-11-11-Ignite-on-NET-5.md

 [Single-file deployment](https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file) was improved in .NET 5.
 Before that, .NET Core host used to create a temporary directory and extract all application files there - it was not really a single-file app, but a self-extracting app.
 Ignite works fine in that old mode.

 New mode, however, is a true single-file app where everything is loaded directly, without temp files.
-And, unfortunately, this is where Ignite fails on Linux.
+And, unfortunately, this is where Ignite fails on Linux (**fixed in [Ignite 2.11](https://ptupitsyn.github.io/Whats-New-In-Ignite-Net-2.11/)**).
 If we publish a simple Ignite app like this `dotnet publish -c Release --self-contained true -r linux-x64 -p:PublishSingleFile=true` and run it, we get an error:

 ```